JoonaV556/CV/README.md

 I worked in a mass digitization project which focused on digitizing sensitive paper documents archived in the National Archives.
 My responsibilities included organizing and performing logistical tasks of archived material.
 I also assisted in quality control of digitized material.

 ## Education
-### XR Design - Metropolia University of Applied Sciences
+### XR Design
+Metropolia University of Applied Sciences
 BA of Design
 Mar 2021 - now
 Helsinki, Finland

 I study as a full-time student in a program which focuses on design and development of interactive XR (VR/AR) applications using game engines, programming and various 3D graphics tools.

+### Visual Arts School of Helsinki, Upper Secondary School
+Matriculation examination
+2016-2019
+Helsinki, Finland